Photography + Integrated Media — Master of Fine Arts

 The Photography + Integrated Media Area offers an innovative M.F.A. curriculum that defines photographic practice in its most inclusive and experimental manifestations.

-The strength of the Photography + Integrated Media program lies in its leadership in innovative teaching, in it’s latest technology, and providing modern and spacious facilities.
+The strength of the Photography + Integrated Media program lies in its leadership in innovative teaching, latest technology, and providing modern and spacious facilities.
 The curriculum encourages experimentation with a wide variety of processes and platforms ranging from black and white photography, to digital imaging and video, to interdisciplinary practice.
 Through strong technical and conceptual training, the program stresses the development of the photographer as an artist and the use of lens-based technologies as vital tools of creative expression, preparing students for rewarding careers in the field.

 Explore topics like: